YoGourcuff/Bayesian_Penalty_Kicks/README.md

 Test_successes.R and Test_beta.R are the two functional tests to check that our Polya-Gamma algorithm is viable.

+Two files are not mentioned in the report, NaiveBayes.R a first modelization try, and Description Analysis.R some plots to understand how are distributed are data.

 There are two missing files about the classic logistic regression because of a forgotten USB key (they will be available from Thursday on).